Rae-ARK/ARKlight/docs/Implementation.md

 no-connectivity stop and the Repair pivot both read clearly to someone who isn't a developer, and the whole thing matches the Design Goals in `README.md`.

+---

+## Stage 4b — Embedded content panel (optional, not blocking)

+Only worth doing once Stage 4 is done and there's an actual documentation/portfolio site to point it at — see `Architecture.md` §6 for what this is and the constraints it has to respect (supplementary only, no effect on the real connectivity gate, user-initiated loads only, explicit domain allowlist).

+- Add the panel and its nav toggle to the finished wizard, wired to bundled local content by default.
+- Point one nav option at the live external site; confirm the fallback to bundled content actually fires when that site doesn't load, rather than just leaving the frame blank.
+- Confirm this has zero effect on Stage 1–2 behavior with the panel never opened — it should be possible to delete this stage's work entirely without touching anything else.

+**Done when:** the panel loads bundled content with no network access at all, and — once the site exists — swaps to the live page on request without changing how install/update/repair/uninstall behave.